Douglas0207/Mastering-JavaScript/README.md

 🟢 **March 24** → Did a Small Project on getting pokemon Sprite images from an Api.
 I have uploaded my project on git hub Pages.

+🟢 **March 25** → Working on another project which fetches data from API.

 Here is the Detailed Roadmap